 Your key worker or clinical nurse specialist (CNS) will explain they type of biopsy you are having and what happens during the procedure.

-NHS Choices explains more about biopsies.
+The NHS website explains more about biopsies.